 EU Data Roaming

-When travelling from your home country to another country within the EU, you can use your mobile phone without incurring additional charges.
-This arrangement, often referred to as “roaming” or “roam like at home,” ensures that your phone calls (to both mobile and fixed lines), text messages (SMS), and data usage (such as internet browsing, and streaming music or videos) are priced the same as they are in your home country.
+You can use your mobile phone without additional charges when travelling from your home country to another country within the EU.
+This arrangement, often referred to as “roaming” or “roam like at home,” ensures that your phone calls (to both mobile and fixed lines), text messages (SMS), and data usage (such as internet browsing and streaming music or videos) are priced the same as they are in your home country.

 This rule also extends to incoming calls and texts while you are abroad.
 You won’t face any extra charges for receiving calls or messages, regardless of whether the sender is on a different service provider.
 This makes staying connected across the EU straightforward and cost-effective.
-For more detailed information check out Roaming: Using a mobile phone in the EU.
+Check out Roaming: Using a mobile phone in the EU for more detailed information.

 For pilgrims walking the Camino de Santiago, eSIMs represent a modern and seamless connectivity option, eliminating the need for traditional physical SIM cards.
 These digital SIMs can be directly downloaded to compatible smartphones, offering a variety of data plans designed to meet the needs of international travellers.